4) Weekly Mowing

 The forth and final way to deal with weeds is to accept that most lawns have weeds and do nothing.
 If you have ever looked up the definition of “weed”, you know that a weed is a “wild plant growing where it is not wanted and in competition with cultivated plants” (from Oxford Languages/ Google English Dictionary).
 By this definition even grass can be considered a weed if it’s growing outside of your lawn.
 It may sound kind of ridiculous but as long as you don’t think of these wild plants as a weed, they aren’t.

 In closing, I hope this blog has been helpful to you.
-If you decide you’d like some professional help with your lawn in Calgary, contact us today.
-We’d be happy to help!
-I also just ran across this interesting article on Justin Havre's site about lawn care and home values.
+As of 2023, FT Property Services no longer offers lawn care services of any kind but I will be leaving this blog up as it contains some pretty useful information.
+Also check out this interesting article on Justin Havre's site about lawn care and home values.
 Definitely worth a read.
 Check it out here: neglected lawns cost calgary home sellers thousands in home value

 Having a great lawn in Calgary can be tough.
 With our long winters, low spring temperatures and dry summers we really have the cards stacked against us.
 That said, it’s not impossible with a little work!